 The workshop should be structured on a specific topic of common interest to Seveso inspectors.
 The workshop should aim to capture the collective experience and reflections of the participants on good practice, common challenges and other insights associated with the topic.
 This type of visit is not expected to include a site visit unless it is directly relevant and beneficial to the outcome of the meeting.

 Topic selection.
-A list of suggested topics proposed by the Technical Working Group on Seveso Inspections is also included as an Annex t.
+A list of suggested topics proposed by the Technical Working Group on Seveso Inspections is also included as an Annex 2.
 A Member State host may choose a topic that does not appear on this list.

 Workshop development team.
 The workshop development team can either be an internal team or a Technical Advisory Team of external inspectors volunteered from TWG 2.
 As co-sponsor of the workshop and secretariat of the MJV programme, JRC-MAHB should always be consulted during the process to obtain its perspective on the proposals and offer advice on shaping a successful programme.